mit212/lab2_2024/README.md

     <p align=center>
       <img src=./.images/4_holder.png width=600>
     </p>
+5. Clamp the base down to the table.

 ## 2 Wiring and Validation

 Similar to Lab 1, we also need to wire and validate the microcontroller, motors, and encoders.